Jianxuan-Lei/Jianxuan-Lei.github.io/_posts/dummyout.md

 ------
 The "dummyout" command improves Stata's "tab(),gen()" in the following ways:
 * Dummyout accepts multiple variables and does not require a loop
-* Dummyout uses value label numbers to label generated dummies, instead of using the sequences that dummies are generated
+* Dummyout uses actual values to label generated dummies, instead of using the sequence in which dummies are generated

+The following example using the CPS